Musikhjälpen: Musikhjälpen 2012

 Malmö again hosted the event, from 10 to 16 December, for the third time.
 For the second year in a row Jason Diakité (Timbuktu), Kodjo Akolor and Gina Dirawi were the hosts of the Musikhjälpen and were locked inside the glass house.
 This became Timbuktu's fourth year as host of the show.

 A total of 135,000 song-requests were registered, and 23,301,823 SEK was raised, again a steady increase to the previous year.

-Filip and Fredrik auctioned themselves off as receptionists, which raised 221,100 SEK.
+Filip & Fredrik auctioned themselves off as receptionists, which raised 221,100 SEK.